AguaClara/aide_design_specs/doc_files/en_doc_files/indexxml_files.rst

 ================
 Technical Report
 ================
-This document is written and mantained in `Github <https://github.com/AguaClara/aide_design_specs>`_ via `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
+This document is written and maintained in `Github <https://github.com/AguaClara/aide_design_specs>`_ via `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
 It uses and refers to code and functions for AguaClara in `AguaClara <https://github.com/AguaClara/aguaclara>`_.
 The versions of the programs we use are listed below:

 .. _software_versions:
 .. csv-table:: These are the software versions used to compile this document.